shauli-ravfogel/rnn_typology/README.md

 # RNNs and syntactic variability

-This repository contains the code for the creation of the synthetic langauges used in the paper "[Studying the inductive biases of RNNs with synthetic variations of natural languages](https://arxiv.org/abs/1903.06400)" (accepated paper in NAACL 2019).
+This repository contains the code for the creation of the synthetic langauges used in the paper "[Studying the inductive biases of RNNs with synthetic variations of natural languages](https://arxiv.org/abs/1903.06400)" (accepted paper in NAACL 2019).

 ### Dataset Creation